TanStack/query/docs/src/pages/docs/api.md

   - Optional
   - Defaults to `false`
   - If set, any previous `data` will be kept when fetching new data because the query key changed.
+- `forceFetchOnMount: Boolean`
+  - Optional
+  - Defaults to `false`
+  - Set this to `true` to always fetch when the component mounts (regardless of staleness).
 - `refetchOnMount: Boolean`
   - Optional
   - Defaults to `true`